woocommerce/woocommerce/readme.txt

 * Product dimension fields
 * Fixed archives being displayed by woocommerce_show_product_images
 * Added 'configure terms' button to attributes page to make it clearer
+* Fix for variations when an attribute has been removed

 = 1.0.3 - 06/10/2011 =
 * Several minor fixes/tweaks